 \section{Testing and Analysing ST Compilers}

 In addition to providing formal references for defined languages, our formal semantics also has several applications that use language-independent tools provided by $\mathbb{K}$, such as state space exploration, model checking, symbol execution and deductive program validation.
-We omit demonstration of these applications in this paper since they have been well illustrated in related works~\cite{park2015kjs,wang2018krust}.
-In this work, we introduce the testing of ST implementation/compiler based on executable semantics K-ST.
+We omit demonstration of these applications in this paper since they have been well-illustrated in related works~\cite{park2015kjs,wang2018krust}.
+In this work, we introduce the testing of ST implementations/compilers based on our executable semantics, K-ST.

 As discussed earlier, because ST compilers are typically provided by vendors, the execution behavior of compilers may be different, and may even be inconsistent with respect to the high-level semantics \cite{schumi2021spectest}.
-One of the main applications of the proposed semantics is to define the correct and secure `reference' execution behavior of ST, which can help programmer detect bugs in existing ST compilers.
+One of the main applications of the proposed semantics is to define the `reference' execution behavior of ST, which can help programmers detect bugs in existing ST compilers.